Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Introduction

 \section{Introduction}

 The association between cosmic transients and their galactic hosts holds clues to the evolution and formation of their progenitors.
-The locations of gamma-ray bursts (GRBs) with respect to their host galaxies can be used as a key diagnostic to constrain their progenitor systems.
-For instance, long GRBs occur in star-forming host galaxies and have offsets that follow the exponential light profile of star-forming disks \citep{Bloom2002,Ramirez-Ruiz2002,Fruchter2006,Blanchard2016}, supporting their origin from young, massive-star progenitors.
-In contrast, short GRBs (sGRBs) occur in both star-forming and quiescent galaxies~\citep{Prochaska2006,Fong2013,Berger2014}, and have offsets that typically exceed the effective radii of their hosts~\citep{Bloom2007,Berger2010,Fong2010,Fong2013a}.
-These offsets can be explained by a double neutron star (DNS) or neutron star-black hole (NSBH) origin~\citep{Eichler1989, Narayan1992} as a consequence of their broad delay-time distributions and their susceptibility to supernova (SN) kicks at formation.
-The direct link between DNS mergers and sGRBs was established with the coincident observation of gravitational waves and a sGRB from a DNS merger with GW170817 and GRB~170817A~\citep{GW170817,GW170817_GRB,GW170817_MMA}.
+The locations of \acp{GRB} with respect to their host galaxies can be used as a key diagnostic to constrain their progenitor systems.
+For instance, long \acp{GRB} occur in star-forming host galaxies and have offsets that follow the exponential light profile of star-forming disks \citep{Bloom2002,Ramirez-Ruiz2002,Fruchter2006,Blanchard2016}, supporting their origin from young, massive-star progenitors.
+In contrast, short \acp{GRB} occur in both star-forming and quiescent galaxies~\citep{Prochaska2006,Fong2013,Berger2014}, and have offsets that typically exceed the effective radii of their hosts~\citep{Bloom2007,Berger2010,Fong2010,Fong2013a}.
+These offsets can be explained by a \ac{DNS} or neutron star--black hole origin~\citep{Eichler1989, Narayan1992} as a consequence of their broad delay-time distributions and their susceptibility to \ac{SN} kicks at formation.
+The direct link between \ac{DNS} mergers and short \acp{GRB} was established with the coincident observation of gravitational waves and a short \ac{GRB} from a \ac{DNS} merger with GW170817 and GRB~170817A~\citep{GW170817,GW170817_GRB,GW170817_MMA}.